 Ahoy Islanders!
 Mr. S here to tell you a little bit about myself!
 I'm currently an elementary STREAM teacher (STREAM/STEAM/STEM...STREAM = Science-Technology-Reading-Engineering-Arts-Math).
 It's my first year teaching this type of class, before that I was teaching public school K-5th grade general music for 11 years, 3-5 choir, and even some 4-5th grade instrumental music.

-I started out using bluerockisland.com as basically just a way to organize Youtube videos that I used in my elementary school music classes.
+I originally created bluerockisland.com as basically just a way to organize Youtube videos that I used in my elementary school music classes.
 I found out that by embedding the Youtube videos here I could eliminate distractions in the from of long-version ads that sometimes play at the start of videos, pesky autoplay after videos finish, and students clicking on videos I didn't want them watching on the main Youtube page.
 "Stay on the Island!"
 I would say during free time sessions or anytime I had a substitute and students were using the site.

 “Imagination is more important than knowledge.
 For knowledge is limited to all we now know and understand, while imagination embraces the entire world, and all there ever will be to know and understand.” - Albert Einstein